 Maybe your old credit card has an annual fee and you’re not sure what you’re getting in return, or perhaps your card charges foreign transaction fees when you use it overseas.
 In any case, there’s no reason to pay regular fees for a card unless you’re absolutely sure the perks you’re getting are well worth it.

-If you’re paying fees and you know you’re not getting commensurate value, now is a good time to explore new options.
+If you’re paying fees and you know the card’s value doesn’t outweigh them, now is a good time to explore new options.

 The bottom line

 Also, remember that you don’t have to close your old primary card.
-In fact, your credit score will be better off if you keep old accounts open for the long haul.
+In fact, your credit score will be better off if you keep old accounts open long-term.